neos/form-yamlbuilder/README.md

 ### Adjusting CSS styling and loading additional JavaScript files ###

-The CSS files which are included in the form builder UI, and the JavaScript files being used, are configured using `Settings.yaml` at path `TYPO3.FormBuilder.stylesheets` and `TYPO3.FormBuilder.javaScripts`.
+The CSS files which are included in the form builder UI, and the JavaScript files being used, are configured using `Settings.yaml` at path `Neos.FormBuilder.stylesheets` and `Neos.FormBuilder.javaScripts`.

 They both have the same structure, that's why we'll only focus on explaining the CSS styling configuration which looks as follows: